javagl/HazelcastMatMul/README.md

-After starting one or more instances of <code>de.javagl.hazelcast.matmul.hazelcast.MatMulServer</code>, the <code>de.javagl.hazelcast.matmul.hazelcast.MatMulClient</code> may be used to execute a distributed matrix multiplication <code>C = A * B</code>.
+After starting one or more instances of <code>de.javagl.hazelcast.matmul.hazelcast.MatMulServer</code>, the <code>de.javagl.hazelcast.matmul.hazelcast.MatMulClient</code> may be used to execute a distributed matrix multiplication <code>A * B = C</code>.

-The size of the matrices is currently hard-coded in the client:
+The size of the matrices as well as basic configuration settings may be specified in a file <code>MatMulClient.properties</code>.

-<code>final int rA = 1000;</code> : Number of rows in A

-<code>final int cArB = 1500;</code> : Number of columns in A (=number of rows in B)

-<code>final int cB = 1000;</code> : Number of columns in B

-These matrices will be split into blocks of size 500x500.
+With the default configuration, the client will perform the multiplication of a 1000x1500 and a 1500x1000 matrix.
+Therefore, it will split these matrices into blocks of size 500x500.
 These blocks will be distributed among all running MatMulServer instances.
-(Note: In order to really run this on multiple machines, the addresses of the server machines have to be added in the
-<code>createHazeclastExecutorService()</code> method).
-On each
-machine, the block matrix with size 500x500 will be subdivided further, into blocks of size 50x50, and the multiplication of these blocks will be performed in parallel, using a local thread pool.
+On each machine, the block matrix with size 500x500 will be subdivided further, into blocks of size 50x50, and the multiplication of these blocks will be performed in parallel, using a local thread pool.